sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 (In the future, this will be configurable to support multiple branches per repository.)

+### Tags

+Tags can be manually applied in the component definition or dynamically applied based on criteria you set.

 ## Scorecards

 Scorecards help you define and enforce standards for security, quality, and maturity.